Use the following guide to troubleshoot common issues with Cloud Router:

 You can do the following to resolve route limit issues.
 In situations where the number of routes exceeds the limits by a large amount, it makes sense to do both:

 Check overlapping subnet ranges

 Ensure that the IP address ranges for a VPC subnet don't fully overlap with route advertisements from your on-premises network.
 Overlapping IP ranges can cause routes to be dropped.
-This also applies to custom static routes that overlap with a dynamic route learned by Cloud Router.
+This also applies to custom static routes that overlap with a dynamic route learned by a Cloud Router.
 Prefixes received by Cloud Routers are ignored (custom dynamic routes are not created) in the following scenarios:

 - When the prefix learned exactly matches a primary or secondary IP address range of a subnet in your VPC network.